How are Nigeria’s trading and political relationships changing?

 What influence does China have on Nigeria’s economy?

 As you can see from the diagram above, China is Nigeria’s leading import partner.
-China’s influence does not stop here, as it has also invested heavily in Nigeria.
+China’s influence does not stop here; it has invested heavily in Nigeria.
 An example of investment in Nigeria by China includes the construction of the 1400km coastal railway.
 However, China also benefits from the developing relationship.
-To meet its significant demand for resources, China is investing $10 billion into exploring and drilling in a new oilfield in Nigeria.
+China is investing $10 billion into exploring and drilling in a new oilfield in Nigeria to meet the significant demand for resources.

 Related Topics